Compare

 Some of the drawbacks of TouchBistro include:

 Not only are TouchBistro’s payment processing fees competitive, but so are its monthly software fees.
-TouchBistro’s software starts at $69 per month for a single license, and its pricing is tiered so the cost decreases for each additional license you add.
-With each package, you get all of TouchBistro’s core POS features, cloud-based reporting and analytics, 24/7/365 support, and unlimited users and logins for your staff and management.
+TouchBistro’s software starts at $69 USD per month for a single license and with each package, you get all of TouchBistro’s core POS features, cloud-based reporting and analytics, 24/7/365 support, and unlimited users and logins for your staff and management.

-With all the POS features you need to run a restaurant, TouchBistro is a great all-around solution for independent restaurants big and small.
-And with in-house technology like self-serve kiosks and integrated reservations, TouchBistro is one of the best restaurant POS systems for both QSRs and FSRs.
+With all the POS features you need to run a restaurant, TouchBistro is a great all-around solution for restaurants big and small.
+And with in-house technology like loyalty, online ordering, back office management, integrated reservations, and more, TouchBistro is one of the best restaurant POS systems for both QSRs and FSRs.

 It goes without saying that no legacy POS system – or modern POS system for that matter – is a one-size-fits-all-solution.
 Our ultimate guide to the best legacy POS systems is designed to highlight the pros and cons of each system so you can find a provider that offers the features, tools, and services you need to run a successful restaurant.
 Armed with this information, you’ll be better equipped to choose the best restaurant POS system for your particular venue.